 Recognition In The Law

-In 2001, Mark was honored by The Florida Bar Business Law Section as its Outstanding Member of the Year.
+Mark was honored by The Florida Bar Business Law Section as its Outstanding Member of the Year (2001).

 Mark received his law degree from the University of Florida in 1982 and served a judicial clerkship to the Florida 2nd District Court of Appeals.
 He received his bachelor's degree, with high honors, from the University of Tennessee in 1979 and is a member of Phi Beta Kappa and Omicron Delta Kappa.

 Outside the legal profession, Mark has been involved for more than 20 years in leadership roles with Congregation Schaarai Zedek in Tampa and URJ Camp Coleman, a non-profit overnight summer camp that serves children and teens from throughout the Southeast, including Tampa Bay.
 After serving as a trustee, officer and Vice President, Mark served as President of the Congregation during 2005-07, which included planning and raising funds the first major expansion of the Amy Gail Buchman Pre-school facilities.
+He chaired the congregations 125th Anniversary Celebration in October 2019.
 Mark has served for 20 years as member of Camp Coleman’s Advisory Board, including a three-year term as its Chair.
 He is a member of the Tampa Jewish Federation’s subcommittee that evaluates and awards need-based scholarships to children in Greater Tampa that wish to attend a non-profit overnight camp.
-He was the person who sought and obtained the support of the Federation’s Board to initiate this program more than 6 years ago.
+He was the person who sought and obtained the support of the Federation’s Board to initiate this program more than 8 years ago.

 Mark was selected to and participated in the Tampa Chamber of Commerce's Leadership 2000 class.

 Mark was the 2005-06 Chair of the Florida Bar Business Law Section.
 He is a member of the Section's Executive Council.
 He has served as the Chair of the Business Law Section's Bankruptcy/UCC Committee.
 Mark also served as the lead representative of the Business Law Section in connection with the enactment of Revised Article 9 in Florida in 2001 and was the primary drafter of many of the unique Florida provisions and the law that permitted Florida to outsource the UCC filing process.
 He also was chairperson of the section subcommittee that drafted the 1993 amendments to Florida’s Assignment of Rents statute.
-Mark was a member of the American Bankruptcy Institute’s Advisory Board for the Caribbean Insolvency Symposium for more than 8 years and has been a member of its Advisory Board for the Alexander L. Paskay Bankruptcy Conference for the past 5 years.
+Mark continues to play an active role in the work of the Section, including most recently serving on a Task Force proposing updates to Florida’s judgment lien statute and drafting some of the language for proposed amendments to be considered by the Legislature.